MikkelGroenning/deep_learning_project_with_corti/README.md

 ## Short installation guide

 1. Download/clone repository
-2. Create virtual environment through `conda env create -n dl-corti` command
+2. From the repository root, create a virtual environment through the `conda env create -n dl-corti` command
 3. Activate conda environment using `conda activate dl-corti`
-4. Download and unzip `models` and `data` files and place the corresponding folders in the repository root.
+4. Download and unzip `models.zip` and `data.zip` files (link found in report appendix) and replace the corresponding folders in the repository root.
 5. Run eg. `python src/reconstructions.py`